adam-faulkner/SklearnTextClassify/README.md

 | ------------- |---------------| -----------------| -----------------| -----------------| -----------------| -----------------| -----------------| -----------------
 | cv700_21947.txt | latest bond film  | latest bond film |0.53| 0.23 | True | True | positive | pos

 `text_bow` will be processed as a vector of tf-idf-weighted counts, `text_embeddings` will undergo the mean-embeddings transformation described above.
-The rest of features are self-explanatory.
+The rest of the features are self-explanatory.

 `cli.py` provides all of the required functionality.
 All commands can be viewed via `-h`: